easy-spider/easyspider-site-douban/README.md

 - Design the argument interface
 - Apply Selenium to deal with JS elements
 - Spider for movie search results
+- Apply custom_setting to different spiders

 ## TODO
-- Apply custom_setting to different spiders
+- Support local log storage
+- Fix bugs in Spider for movie search results
 - Extract template from this first Scrapy script